f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-appconnect-waf/xc-console-demo-guide.rst

 9. Test the GenAI application for sensitive information disclosure

    1. Open the GenAI app landing page.
 The GenAI application takes as inputs a web page to downloads and a query to parse against this page.
-For the purpose of this teats, we will use a Data Loss prevention testing page 'https://dlptest.com/sample-data/namessndob/' that has a number of dummy personal details (such as SSN and DoB) and will ask the GenAI application to look for the SSN belonging to 'Robert Aragon'
+For the purpose of this test, we will use a Data Loss prevention testing page 'https://dlptest.com/sample-data/namessndob/' that has a number of dummy personal details (such as SSN and DoB) and will ask the GenAI application to look for the SSN belonging to 'Robert Aragon'
    2. In the 'Web page to load' field, input 'https://dlptest.com/sample-data/namessndob/'.
 For 'Search Query', use 'What is Robert Aragon's SSN?'.
 Click 'Search'

       .. figure:: assets/test.png